zachlasiuk/arm-software-developers-ads/content/learning-paths/desktop_and_laptop/putty/2compile.md

 ---
 ## Pre-requisites

 You will need a Windows on Arm device with appropriate build software installed.
-For full instructions see [here](/install-tools/woa).
+For full instructions refer to [Windows on Arm native build tools](/install-tools/woa/).

 Additionally, you will need:
 - [Perl](https://www.linaro.org/windows-on-arm/perl/) environment